cormiertyshawn895/RecordingIndicatorUtility/README.md

 #### Can someone use Recording Indicator Utility to monitor me without my knowledge?
 No. Your admin password is required before Recording Indicator Utility can make any changes.
 Recording Indicator Utility is designed to support professionals who [run live events](https://cdm.link/2021/12/apple-added-an-orange-dot-thats-a-showstopper-for-live-visuals-and-it-needs-a-fix/), [record screencasts](https://telestreamforum.forumbee.com/t/x2hgw5f/orange-dot-on-imac-screen-when-screenflow-is-recording), or use a [system-wide volume equalizer](https://www.globaldelight.com/faq/boom3dmac).

-#### Why does Recording Indicator Utility ask to access the microphone?
+#### Why is Recording Indicator Utility asking me to access the microphone?
 The microphone recording indicator only updates when you pause an existing audio recording or start a new audio recording.
 For changes to the recording indicator to immediately take effect, Recording Indicator Utility requests access to the microphone to make a zero (0) second long audio recording.

 The temporary recording is only used to refresh the microphone recording indicator and will be automatically discarded by macOS.

 #### How does Recording Indicator Utility differ from undot and YellowDot?
-Recording Indicator Utility supports macOS Monterey 12.2, allows you to turn off the recording indicator in all apps, and requires adjusting security settings.
+Recording Indicator Utility supports [macOS Monterey](https://support.apple.com/macos/upgrade) version 12.2, 12.1, 12.0.1, and 12.0, allows you to turn off the recording indicator in any app, and requires adjusting security settings.

 [undot](https://github.com/s4y/undot) and [YellowDot](https://lowtechguys.com/yellowdot/) only support macOS 12.1 and earlier, allow you to turn off the recording indicator in full-screen apps, and do not require adjusting security settings.